The Farmers Market Community Shares Lunar New Year Traditions

 While January 1 marked the beginning of the Gregorian calendar’s New Year, millions of people around the world celebrate this annual transition with Lunar New Year.
 And like so many cherished holidays, Lunar New Year traditions are centered around food and family.

-We spoke with farmers and food makers in the Foodwise farmers market community to find out what’s on their Lunar New Year table and what this time of year means to them.
+We spoke with farmers and food makers in the Foodwise farmers market community to find out what’s on their Lunar New Year table and what this time of year means to them, as well as what special offerings they will have at the market.
 “Now is the time of the year to go home, see your parents, see your relatives, if you can, just be together for that holiday,” says Jojo Zhu, chef and owner of Papa’s Dumpling.

 From Lunar Cycles to Family Food Traditions